lixinghua5540/FBVF-YOLO/RS-STOD/readme_English.md

 ### yolo

+For storing images in yolo format and labelling txt

 ### coco

+For storing images in coco format and labelling json

-### classes.txt:
+### classes.txt

 list of category names, one category name per line, corresponding to category_id in COCO.

-For details of the dataset, see our paper: A front-back view fusion strategy and a novel dataset for super tiny object detection in remote sensing imagery
+### For more details of RS-STOD, see our paper: A front-back view fusion strategy and a novel dataset for super tiny object detection in remote sensing imagery

-## 🔗 Data download link
+## 🔗 Download link

 The full dataset has been uploaded to